varuogm/Snapchat-lens-creations/README.md

 ## Credits

-- For any inquiries / questions / freelance / assests: 2018pcecsgourav59@poornima.org
+- For any inquiries / questions / freelance / assests:2018pcecschandresh44@poornima.org and 2018pcecsgourav59@poornima.org
 - Preview images are taken from [snapchat] app on android (https://snapchat.com/)
 - Gif used from [giphy](https://giphy.com/)
 - This readme is a inspired from the awesome [scribble lab](https://github.com/Jeremboo/scribble-lab).